clydet/github-demo/courses/linux-competency/Linux_Competency.md

 ---

-## Week 5: Mastering YUM/DNF for Package Management
+## Section 5: Mastering YUM/DNF for Package Management
 ### Exercise: Repository Configuration and Software Group Installation
 **Objective**: Add a repository and install a software group.